Green Card Special Ed Teacher Jobs

 Which school districts are most likely to sponsor Special Ed Teachers for a green card?

 Districts with documented teacher shortages, particularly in rural areas and large urban systems, are more likely to have prior experience with PERM filings.
-Districts that have previously sponsored teachers through J-1 or H-1B programs often have the HR infrastructure to manage EB-3 sponsorship.
+Districts that have previously sponsored teachers through J-1 visa or H-1B programs often have the HR infrastructure to manage EB-3 sponsorship.
 Use Migrate Mate to search for Special Ed Teacher roles filtered by employers with active PERM filing history, which removes the guesswork of identifying willing sponsors.

 What credentials do I need before a U.S. employer can sponsor me through PERM?